What is microvascular angina?

 Microvascular angina can affect both men and women, but is much more common in women above the age of 50.

-Those who smoke, have high blood pressure, an unhealthy diet or have an inactive lifestyle are more prone to the condition.
+Those who smoke, have a high blood pressure, an unhealthy diet or live an inactive lifestyle are more prone to the condition.

-Usually, your doctor will check the main arteries in your heart and if no problems are found then you will be tested for microvascular angina.
+Usually, your doctor will check the main arteries in your heart, if no problems are found, then you will be tested for microvascular angina.

 The test is quite similar to other tests for heart disease and include: